 Tasks of the administrative jurisdiction

 All state action must comply with the law.
-On the one hand, if necessary, a prescribed procedure must be followed (formal legality) and, on the other hand, the content of the state action or omission must also be in accordance with the legal order (substantive legality).
+On the one hand, if necessary, a prescribed procedure must be followed (formal legality) and, on the other hand, the content of the state action or omission must also be in accordance with the legal system (substantive legality).

 Citizens may seek judicial review of any administrative decision affecting them.
 The constitutionally guaranteed independence of judges is of particular importance as one of the essential features of the rule of law.
 It guarantees that proceedings are handled free of instructions and influence.